 As morning heads toward noon, the rotisserie spit starts turning, cooking chickens that are served either whole or by the half.
 The poultry is moist and tender with a bit of charred skin on the outside.
 The half bird comes with one side, and the whole one adds a second choice.
 Among them, the baked sweet potato with chile lime butter has nice bit of heat to balance the vegetable’s intrinsic sweetness.
 The fries are thick with skin on the ends.
 Lighter preparations such as steamed broccoli with lemon and olive oil are joined by a daily market vegetable.

 The salmon is a generous slice of fish with a bit of crispness on the outside but flaky and yielding within.
-Like the chicken, it’s paired with a choice of sides.
-In this case, the smooth, creamy garlic mashed potatoes are a good match.
-Many of the other entrees are of the meal-in-a-bowl variety.
+It comes with creamy mashed potatoes and the day’s market vegetable.
+Similar sides augment the fried chicken, which is offered only in the evening.
 The pork chile verde pot pie takes a classic pastry crust and fills it with an assertive Southwestern stew.
 Soups, which come in big bowls making them suitable as light entrees, include black bean, coconut curry lentil with chunks of butternut squash, and a daily offering such as corn chowder or gazpacho.

 Salads are served in the same capacious bowls, making them viable as shared starters or small main dishes.
 The Chino is built upon noodles tossed with pieces of rotisserie chicken, shredded cabbage, and a thick dressing.
 It all comes together as sort of an Asian slaw with meat, and a few crunchy noodles on top add some variety.
-The Mo Salad is a vegetarian choice with abundant spinach topped with pickled red onion, goat cheese, sprouts, and sunflower seeds.
-The niche for a hot meatless entree is filled by the rice bowl, similar to the one served uptown at St. Francis.
+A chilled rice bowl with vegetable and a warm mix of rice and black beans are among several meatless entrees.
+Daily specials such as pot roast served over polenta expand on the use of the rotisserie and other traditional slow-cooking methods.

 14 E. Pierce St., Phoenix AZ 85004